SIMILAR: Submodular Information Measures Based Active Learning In Realistic Scenarios: Experimental Results

 \section{Experimental Results}

 In this section, we empirically evaluate the effectiveness of \textsc{Similar} on a wide range of scenarios like rare classes (\secref{sec:expRareCls}), redundancy (\secref{sec:expRedundancy}) and out-of-distribution (\secref{sec:expOOD}).
 We do so by comparing the accuracy and selections of various SCMI based acquisition functions with existing AL approaches.
 Using these experiments, we cover the issues with the current AL methods and show that these issues can be mitigated by using a unified implementation using SCMI with appropriate choices of query and/or conditioning sets.
 Although this section focuses on realistic scenarios, we also study \textsc{Similar} in a standard active learning setting and show that it performs at par with current AL methods (see \Appref{app:standard_al}).
+Furthermore, we present some experiments on a real-world medical dataset in \Appref{app:MedicalDatasetRes} and some experiments on multiple co-occurring realistic scenarios (\secref{sec:multipleScenarios}) in \Appref{app:resMultipleScenarios}. \looseness-1

 \textbf{Baselines in all scenarios:} We compare SCMI based functions against several methods.
 Particularly, we compare against: (1) three uncertainty based AL algorithms: i)\textsc{Entropy:} Selects the top $B$ data points with the highest \textit{entropy}~\cite{settles2009active}, ii) \textsc{Margin:} Select the bottom $B$ data points that have the least difference in the confidence of first and the second most probable labels~\cite{roth2006margin}, iii)\textsc{Least-Conf:} Select $B$ samples with the smallest predicted class probability~\cite{wang2014new}, (2) state-of-the-art diversity based algorithms: iv) \textsc{Badge} \cite{ash2019deep} v) \textsc{Glister} \cite{killamsetty2020glister} vi) \textsc{Coreset} \cite{sener2017active} which are all discussed in section \secref{sec:relwork}, and, 3) \textsc{Random:} Select $B$ samples randomly.
 Additionally, in the rare classes scenario, we compare against \textsc{Fisher} \cite{gudovskiy2020deep} which is also discussed in \secref{sec:relwork}.